John enjoys travel and considers himself a "Life-Long-Learner." His travels have taken him through Europe, Asia, and North America.

 I was fascinated by the occasional birds and herds of horses and camels we saw.
 This part of the Gobi was not the piled-up mountains of sands prevalent in the Sahara, but a treeless, sand-and-stone plain covered with short, brownish-green, grassy vegetation.

 The Gobi Desert—The Waterless Place

 The Gobi Desert covers 500,000 square miles, making it the fifth- or sixth-largest desert in the world.
 It is one of the harshest environments on the planet, with extreme temperature changes.
-One can think of the Gobi consisting of over two dozen distinct environments.
+One can think of the Gobi as consisting of over two dozen distinct environments.
 Much of the ground is covered by rocks, not sand.

 One of the main causes of a desert is a lack of rainfall.
-Mountains around parts of the Gobi cause clouds to release rainfall in the mountains, and leaving the Gobi in a vast "rain shadow."
+Mountains around parts of the Gobi cause clouds to release rainfall in the mountains, leaving the Gobi in a vast "rain shadow."
 In Mongolian, "Gobi" means "waterless place."

 The Flaming Cliffs of the Gobi Desert

 It was late in the afternoon when our Land Cruiser arrived near the Flaming Cliffs.
 The ground was reddish sandstone.
 The red glow of the evening sun intensified the red in the landscape around us.
 For me the best description of what we saw was written by John Man in his book, Gobi: Tracking the Desert: